caiks/TBOT01/README.md

 ```
 The turtlebot moves around room 4 before moving to the corridor between room 4 and room 1.
 It passes through the front door and will carry on indefinitely outside.

 The [Turtlebot3Drive node](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/ros2/turtlebot3_gazebo/include/turtlebot3_gazebo/turtlebot3_drive.hpp) does simple collision avoidance.
 It subscribes to the `scan` and `odom` topics, and publishes to the `cmd_vel` topic.
 It runs a timer every 10 ms which calls a callback where the direction is decided.
 The `scan` data is first checked at 0 deg.
 If there is an obstacle ahead it turns right, otherwise the `scan` data is checked at 330 deg.
 If there is an obstacle to the left it turns right, otherwise the `scan` data is checked at 30 deg.
 If there is an obstacle to the right it turns left.
 If there are no obstacles it drives straight ahead.
-Once the direction is decided a `geometry_msgs::msg::Twist` is published to `cmd_vel` either with (a) a linear motion at 0.7 m/s, or (b) a rotation left or right at 1.5 rad/s.
+Once the direction is decided a `geometry_msgs::msg::Twist` is published to `cmd_vel` either with (a) a linear motion at 0.7 m/s, or (b) a rotation clockwise or anti-clockwise at 1.5 rad/s.
 While rotating the controller waits until the orientation has changed by 30 deg before the direction is decided again.

 In general the `turtlebot3_drive` controller does not collide very often with the walls, but can sometimes collide with table legs.
 There is a preference for right turns over left, so overall motion is usually clockwise.